CourtFiling.net is feature-rich and very easy to use. However, if you need help along the way,

 The CourtFiling.net support team is available day or night by phone, email or live chat to answer your questions.

 Let us convert your documents to PDF for you!
-Before filing, simply upload them for conversion and we’ll produce text searchable PDFs.
+Before filing, simply upload them for conversion and we’ll produce PDFs.

 File stamped documents from the courts will be attached to your accepted notification email for easy access.

 Instant access to case and party information, judge assignment, and a historical summary of eFiling activity.

 Add your service contacts and we’ll provide electronic service of process of your documents at no additional charge.

 Generate detailed activity reports on your filings at any time.
 View all associated fees and client matter numbers.

 Receive access to the same great features whether you’re a private party or a law firm that is large or small.

 All legal professionals, attorneys and law firms receive your first month’s filings FREE!